Quit now

 • Ultrafine particles that can be inhaled deeply into the lungs2

-Exposure to fine and ultrafine particles may exacerbate respiratory ailments like asthma4 and are known to have an immediate negative impact on the cardiovascular system.5 E-cigarette use has also been shown to constrict arteries, which may cause a heart attack.6
+Exposure to fine and ultrafine particles may exacerbate respiratory ailments like asthma and are known to have an immediate negative impact on the cardiovascular system.45 E-cigarette use has also been shown to constrict arteries, which may cause a heart attack.6

 What’s more, research is showing that newer versions of e-cigarettes and vaping devices produce more ultrafine particles compared to older models.7

 Take steps now to breathe clean air.
 Adopt tobacco-free rules, including e-cigarettes, in your home and vehicle.
-Visit undo.org/secondhand-dangers to learn more about rising secondhand smoke and vape rates and find out what your city is doing to protect you.
+Visit our Secondhand Dangers campaign to learn more about rising secondhand smoke and vape rates and find out what your city is doing to protect you.

 2. U.S. Department of Health and Human Services.
 E-Cigarette Use Among Youth and Young Adults: A Report of the Surgeon General.
 Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2016.